Viraj-prashad/15-days-of-building/README.md

 - Handling type differences between JSON and Python
 - Designing reliable program startup and shutdown flows
 - Understanding persistence as a core application concept
+- Graceful degradation when optional dependencies are missing

+---

+## 🤝 Contributors

+This project welcomes contributions from the community.
+Special thanks to:

+- **[Vivichanispoopyhead](https://github.com/Viraj-prashad)** - Added optional colored terminal output (colorama) to the task manager for improved readability

 ---